 Once we have received your deposit we will dispatch books and maps ordered to the address you have supplied.
 After your final payment, we will send your full, detailed itinerary for the holiday including full day by day details on your walking, your accommodation, directions on how to get here, what to bring and other useful local information.

-We will do our best to accommodate changes to your itinerary.
-We won't charge for any minor changes of details.
-For more complex changes that you ask us to make, we will make an administration charge of £10 per hour of our work, to cover the time spent on any changes that are made after your initial booking has been completed.
-If these involve changing accommodation bookings this will also incur any charges the accommodation apply for cancellation or altering of the previously booked dates.
+If you need us to make changes to your holiday after booking (such as asking us to add accommodation or evening meals) an admin charge of £25 will be applied.
+Please try to get everything arranged correctly when you book to avoid this.
+If you ask us to change accommodation options you will need to pay for any difference in price for your new choices.
 Please contact the office in the event of having to change your route / holiday dates and we can advise on what costs would be involved.
 Please also see the notes below about Travel Insurance which may well cover these costs if you have to change dates due to unforeseen circumstances.

 If you need to cancel your booking we require you to confirm this in writing (or by email) to our offices as soon as possible.
 In the unfortunate event of you deciding to cancel your holiday after booking, we operate an industry standard cancellation policy which is that the following charges will apply from the date that we receive your cancellation.